For the Shabbat of Parshat Devarim

 us.

 Our Tariqa does not have a contemporary Sheikh or Pir (at least,not currently).
-I am just the "Administrator" of Tariqa Eliyahu.....responsible for directing the development of our principles and practices in this,our twenty-first century renewal.
-Though I was (literally and ritually) clothed in the "mantle of Elijah" as a Carmelite monk in the 1970's before my conversion, our tariqa's silsila is an Uwaysi one and our community root (as it were) is Eliyahu HaNabi.
+I am just the "Administrator" of Tariqa Eliyahu—responsible for directing the development of our principles and practices in this,our twenty-first century renewal.
+Nevertheless, I was (literally and ritually) clothed in the white "mantle of Elijah" as a Carmelite monk in the 1970's before my conversion—so perhaps one might consider that to be a kind of sufic transmission.
+Ultimately,however, our tariqa's silsila is an Uwaysi one and our community root (as it were) is Eliyahu HaNabi.
+By joining the Tariqa, every member aspires to link themselves to the prophetic chain of Elijah, Elisha, and the b'nei neviim, as did the Egyptian Hasidim before us.

 At some point, we may develop a physical khirqa practice...but ultimately, the initiation we seek is the gilui Eliyahu that Rabbenu Abraham describes when he calls the casting of Elijah’s mantle an “allusion”.